aimhubio/aimrecords/docs/index.md

 # AimRecords

-AimRecords is a record-oriented data format which utilizes Protocol Buffers.
+AimRecords is a record-oriented data format.
 It is directory oriented which means each directory represents a single object.

 ### Specifications